MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### How do I enable Application Insights telemetry for my submissions?

-In order to enable Application Insights signals for your submssions, you must specify the `applicationInsightsKey` property or the `applicationInsightsConnectionString` property in the manifest (app.json) of your extension.
-For more information about these properties, see [JSON files](devenv-json-files.md).
+In order to enable Application Insights signals for your submssions, you must specify the `applicationInsightsConnectionString` property in the manifest (app.json) of your extension.
+For more information about this property, see [JSON files](devenv-json-files.md).

 ### I do not see any signals in the resource specified for my extension, what do I do next?